marcory-hub/hailo_gcp/README.md

 Follow this notebook [hailo_YOLOv8s Google Colab notebook](https://github.com/marcory-hub/hailo/blob/main/hailo_YOLOv8s.ipynb) to train a YOLOv8 model using your custom dataset in Colab.
 The training process will generate a **best.onnx** file, which represents your trained model.

-Do not forget to download the model before you stop the notebook.
+Do not forget to download the model to your local computer before you stop the notebook.
 ## **Option A:** Free exploration of Hailo Software Suite (_no GPU_)

 ## A.1.
 [Create a Virtual Machine in Google Cloud Platform (no GPU)](https://github.com/marcory-hub/hailo/blob/main/create-and-connect-gcp-vm-instance-w-local-terminal.md)